ewre324/baby-naptime/README.md

 ## 🙏 Acknowledgments

 - Inspired by [Google's Project Naptime](https://googleprojectzero.blogspot.com/2024/06/project-naptime.html) by Project Zero researchers
-- Project Naptime achieved impressive results on the CyberSecEval2 benchmark, improving scores by up to 20x
+- Project Naptime achieved impressive results on the [CyberSecEval2](https://github.com/meta-llama/PurpleLlama) benchmark, improving scores by up to 20x
 - Thanks to the open source security community
 - All the security researchers who share knowledge freely

 ---

-<p align="center">Made with ❤️ by security researchers who believe in automation for good</p>
+<p align="center">Made with ❤️ by Faizan</p>